Ash1mar/RAG_demo/docs/START_AND_TEST.md

 - `resolver_mode: "text2sql"`
 - A `text2sql` array with at least one `{sql, description, rows}` entry.
 - `answer` summarizing the latest status from the returned rows (or a “no rows” message).
+  - SQL Server note: if manual queries like `person = '杨洁'` return 0 but `person = N'杨洁'` returns 1, it is a Unicode literal/codepage issue; prefer NVARCHAR columns and use `N'...'` in T-SQL.

 For stricter NL→JSON + Text2SQL combination, use: